cyinide/Userspace/readme.txt

         - asp.net core identity and jwt based authentication

-- this mirrored repository is later to be merged with initial
+- this mirrored repository is later to be merged with initial userspace git repository
 - current beta version -v1.0 requires further model reconstruction before rc1 is available